- Find a Trail

 Over the next mile you'll find evidence of the region's active logging industry on the south side of the trail.
 Keep trekking west to more remote and scenic sections, where pine forests and dense foliage stretch south to distant mountains, presenting a gorgeous prospect.

-While this trail ends at the Chattooga/Floyd county line, if you're feeling adventurous and have the energy, the Georgia Pinhoti Trail continues another 95 miles north.
-Simply cross the street (GA 100/Holland Road) and continue trekking into the mountains.
+While this trail ends in Rome along Holland-Chattoogaville Rd, if you're feeling adventurous and have the energy, the Georgia Pinhoti Trail (hiking only) continues another 95 miles north.

 TrailLink is a free service provided by Rails-to-Trails conservancy